 I started by staining the pallet.
 If you recall from the previous articles, I decided to go with an environmentally friendly stain.

 We lucked out in February of this year (2017) with some amazing warm weather.
 It got up to the 50’s and was perfect weather to work outside.

 After staining, I laid out where the holds should be.
 Do not drill anything at this time.

 Just lay them out and get an idea of where the holds should be.

 After I had a good idea where I wanted the rock holds placed, I drilled the holes.

 Here’s the Ryobi cordless drill I’ve been talking about in this article series.
-He finally wanted to make an appearance, even with-out the rechargeable battery.
+He finally wanted to make an appearance, even with-out his rechargeable battery.

 The directions called for 7/16 drill bit.
 I didn’t have one of these so I had to head over to my local Menards to purchase one.

 Once the holes were drilled, I started securing the holds to the pallet.